Ayanneo/fastapi_project/README.md

  to try out my project visit the link [https://fastapi-project-y95s.onrender.com/docs](https://fastapi-project-y95s.onrender.com/docs)

  # Getting started with my API project

  This project make use of Postman and PGadminGUI.

+ Finally project is deployed with help of Render.

  ## Execute following scripts